PremKr1122/PremKr1122/README.md

 ## Hi, I'm Prem Kr, always curious and learning in the field of Data Science 📊📉

 🔗 Bridging Ideas with Data 🔗
-I’m pursuing a B.Tech in Computer Science at Barak Valley Engineering College, specializing in Data Science and Machine Learning.
-I’m passionate about extracting insights from data, solving problems, and creating predictive solutions using math, algorithms, and creativity.
+- pursuing a B.Tech in Computer Science at Barak Valley Engineering College, specializing in Data Science and Machine Learning.
+- Passionate about extracting insights from data, solving problems, and creating predictive solutions using math, algorithms, and creativity.

 ---